sahithyasridhar/fa18-523-65/paper/paper.md

   such that it is similar to what is represented in the document.
-* The description of each document is compared by the system with the query given by the user, and those documents that have the description close to the users query to retrieved.
+* The description of each document is compared by the system with the query given by the user, and those documents that have the description close to the users query are retrieved.
 There are different methods used to perform job of matching a query and document.
 Boolean method does this by trying to do exact match.
 Vector space model converts query and documents in vectors that can be stored as matrices.
 It then finds similarity by calculating cosine angle between